 This can be done in the same way as step 2 above.
 However, if both layers are solution processed then care needs to be taken to ensure that orthogonal solvents are used so that the bottom layer isn't washed away when depositing the top layer.
 For help choosing orthogonal solvents, contact our technical team.

 Step 4: Deposit the top cathode (and any additional interlayers)

 For non-inverted devices the top electrode (sometimes called the back contact) is often a combination of an electron interface such as calcium, LiF, C60 or BCP with a highly conductive overlayer (aluminum or silver).
-For inverted devices this is an hole interface such as MoOx with again a conductive back contact such as aluminium, silver or gold.
+For inverted devices this is an hole interface such as MoOx with again a conductive back contact such as aluminum, silver or gold.

 The same substrate can also be used with two different pixel arrangements just by changing the shadow mask (see cathode deposition masks).
 This can result in either eight small pixels for maximum statistical data or one large pixel for maximum area.

-As an alternative to vacuum processing, solution processed top cathodes can also be used such as the HTL Solar formulation of PEDOT:PSS.
+As an alternative to vacuum processing, solution processed top cathodes can also be used such as the HTL Solar PEDOT:PSS formulation.